Latest updates

 - QunaSys is releasing a chemistry application function comprising three algorithms meant to solve the ground state energy estimation (GSEE) problem.

-- Q-CTRL is also releasing an optimization solver with which users can pass a graph or an objective, and receive solution costs.
+- Q-CTRL is releasing an optimization solver with which users can pass a graph or an objective, and receive solution costs.

 IBM Quantum documentation recently added a number of user-facing improvements, including content updates and new features.
 Many of these changes are a result of specific user requests!
 Check out the highlights below.